jjohnson5253/ski-reservation-bot/README.txt

 	-set HEADLESS to 0 in top of main.py
-	-note you might not be able to if you are running on an external server -Edit mountainsToCheck list in ikonScraperInterface.py to change which Ikon mountains to check
+	-note you might not be able to if you are running on an external server -Edit mountainsToCheck list in ikonScraperInterface.py to change which Ikon mountains to check -Make sure the name you input is the exact name used on Ikon site when you try to make a reservation

 Installation